the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/project-structure.md

 --- types.js
 ~~~~~~~

-There are many ways on how to structure your React project from small to large project: simple to complex folder structure; one-level nested to two-level nested folder nesting; dedicated folders for styling, types and testing next to implementation logic.
+There are many ways on how to structure your React project from small to large project: simple to complex folder structure; one-level nested to two-level nested folder nesting; dedicated folders for styling, types, and testing next to implementation logic.
 There is no right way for folder/file structures.
-However, in the exercises you will find my 5 steps approach to structure a React project.
+However, in the exercises, you will find my 5 steps approach to structure a React project.
 After all, a project's requirements evolve over time and so should its structure.
 If keeping all assets in one file feels right, then there is no rule against it.

 ### Exercises: